Online Bachelor of Science in Engineering Degree Programs

 Graduates of the program are well-prepared to work in fields such as aerospace, manufacturing, renewable energy, consumer products, defense, petroleum, and transportation.

 The University of Alabama offers an online bachelor of science in mechanical engineering.
-The online nature of the program allows students to obtain their degree with minimum travelling or leaving their job.
+The online nature of the program allows students to obtain their degree with minimum traveling or leaving their jobs.
 The main focus of the program is product manufacturing.

-The program’s admission requirements include a completed admissions application, transcripts from all colleges previously attended, a high school transcript (if the students has less than 24 semester-hours of college coursework), a minimum 2.0 overall college GPA, ACT or SAT scores (can be waived), and proof of English proficiency for international applicants.
+The program’s admission requirements include a completed admissions application, transcripts from all colleges previously attended, a high school transcript (if the student has less than 24 semester hours of college coursework), a minimum 2.0 overall college GPA, ACT or SAT scores (can be waived), and proof of English proficiency for international applicants.

-The program consists of 128 credit-hours.
+The program consists of 126 credits.
 While coursework can be completed online, it does include three laboratory courses that require in-person attendance.
-Classes include an introduction to mechanical engineering, engineering foundations, small-scale engineering graphics, thermodynamics, engineering materials, fluid mechanics, the fundamentals of electrical engineering, and dynamic machine components.
+Classes include an introduction to mechanical engineering; engineering foundations; small-scale engineering graphics; thermodynamics; engineering materials; fluid mechanics; the fundamentals of electrical engineering; and dynamic machine components.

-Students learn how to identify and solve complex engineering problems, apply engineering design for producing solutions meeting specific needs, communicate effectively, and gain the knowledge required to succeed in an engineering role.
+Students learn how to identify and solve complex engineering problems, apply engineering design to produce solutions meeting specific needs, communicate effectively, and gain the knowledge required to succeed in an engineering role.

 • Location: Tuscaloosa, Alabama